dig-sec/CertMonitor/README.md

 ## Extending the Application

-1. **Add New Sources**:
+1. **Add New Data Sources**:
-   - Modify `fetch_ssl.py` to integrate additional sources like Let's Encrypt or other transparency logs.
+   - Modify the `parse_certificate_update` function to incorporate other certificate transparency sources.

-2. **Add Notifications**:
+2. **Enhance Elasticsearch Mappings**:
-   - Integrate with Slack, email, or webhooks to notify about newly added certificates.
+   - Define custom mappings for the `ssl_certificates` index to optimize search queries and improve performance.

-3. **Optimize Elasticsearch Mappings**:
+3. **Integrate Alerting Mechanisms**:
-   - Update index mappings for `ssl_certificates` to optimize search and retrieval.
+   - Add webhook or email notifications to alert about specific certificate updates.

 ---

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request.
+Fork the repository and submit a pull request.

 ---